LAripping/laripping.github.io/_posts/2021-12-20-nativeenrich.md

 layout: post
 title: 'Native Enrich: Scripting Ghidra and Frida to discover "hidden" JNI functions'
 excerpt_separator: "<!--more-->"
+excerpt: "Recently, while doing some Android reverse engineering, I bumped into the following problem: After digging into the decompiled Java code, my analysis for the functionality of interest led me to a native function... which was nowhere to be found in the disassembly of the respective .so library.
+What sorcery is this?
+And where on god's green earth is my native function in that massive ELF blob?<br/><br/>In this blog post I will therefore:<br/><ul><li>Explain why sometimes JNI functions don't pop up in the Function Listing, and most importantly</li><li>Present a novel technique to 'enrich' the disassembly with these functions' signatures ...wait for it... using Frida!</li></ul>"
 categories:
   - "blog-posts"
 tags: